 Transition and Induction

-Every year in June we hold the Richard Hale Sixth Form Induction programme.
-This allows all students who have been offered a place to experience two days at the school as a Sixth Form student.
+Every year in June/ July we hold the Richard Hale Sixth Form Induction programme.
+This allows all students who have been offered a place to experience a week at the school as a Sixth Form student.
 The aim of the highly successful induction course is to help students learn in greater detail, about life in our Sixth Form and help them to make an informed choice about their Post-16 education.
 It will help to ease the transition to the independent style of Sixth Form life and study.
-In addition, the programme gives the school the opportunity to welcome into our community students joining the school for their Sixth Form studies.
+In addition, the programme gives the school the opportunity to welcome into our community, students joining the school for their Sixth Form studies.
 Our induction continues during the Autumn term, when students undertake ice-breaker and get-to-know-you activities with both students and staff in order to ease the transition as much as possible.
-We hold a Meet the Tutor event early in the Autumn term for parents to come in and meet their child’s tutor and to find out how the first few weeks have gone.
+We hold a Meet the Tutor event early in the Autumn term for parents to meet their child’s tutor and to find out how the first few weeks have gone.

-Before you start your post-16 studies with us, we expect you to have attempted the pre-course assignments posted on our website for each subject you are considering taking in the Sixth Form.
+Before you start your post-16 studies with us, we expect you to have attempted the pre-course assignments listed below, for each subject you are considering taking in the Sixth Form.
 These tasks will give you an idea of the course content, complexity and question types that you can expect when you start your studies in Year 12.
 They will also serve to dust off those brain cells that may have become somewhat lazy during the time after your GCSE exams finished!

 and www.apprenticeshipguide.co.uk/what-are-the-entry-requirements-for-apprenticeships.
 Above all, when you are making your subject choices, make sure you have a genuine interest and a desire to study them.
 You may also want to consider how you can develop your own academic work and may decide that an EPQ is an option.
 This is a highly valuable qualification that enables you to explore your own academic interests in any subject and is great preparation for work at undergraduate level.